Poonjar: A.T.M.Library(Avittam Thirunal Memorial Library)

-Another landmark institution in Poonjar is the ATM library.
-This library, named after Avittam Thirunal, the deceased crown Prince of Travancore and eldest son of Col GV Raja, was established in the year 2003.
-This "A" class library has played an important role in shaping many generations of Poonjar.
+Another notable institution in Poonjar is the ATM Library, named after Avittom Thirunal, the deceased crown prince of Travancore and eldest son of Col. G. V. Raja.
+Established in 2003, it is an "A" class library that has played a significant role in the educational and cultural development of the area.

 Churches

-Poonjar is also home to some of the oldest churches like the St. Mary's church Poonjar built in 1300 AD, St. Mary's church adivaram, St Joseph's church Maniamkunnu, etc. Today there are tens of churches in Poonjar.
+Poonjar is home to several historic churches, including the St. Mary's Church, Poonjar (built in 1300 CE), St. Mary's Church at Adivaram, and St. Joseph's Church at Maniamkunnu.
+The town now has numerous churches reflecting its significant Christian population.

 Transportation

 Poonjar is well connected to the other parts of the state by frequent state transport and private bus services.
 Poonjar is very near to the well-known tourist spots like Poonjar Palace, Vagamon, Kolahalamedu, Ilaveezha Poonchira etc. The popular Christian pilgrim centre Bharananganam and Aruvithura is also very near to Poonjar.
 The nearest railway station is Ettumanoor (35 km) and airport is Cochin (80 km).